-- (1) See Note 16 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K for further information on our Related Party Transactions with EchoStar. - (2) These properties were transferred to us in connection with the completion of the Share Exchange.
+- (2) These properties were transferred to DISH Network in connection with the completion of the Master Transaction Agreement.
+See Note 17 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K for further information on our Related Party Transactions with DISH Network. - (3) These properties were transferred to us in connection with the completion of the Share Exchange.

 In addition to the principal properties listed above, we operate numerous facilities for, among other things, our in-home service operations strategically located in regions throughout the United States.
-Furthermore, we own or lease capacity on 12 satellites, which are a major component of our DISH TV services.
+Furthermore, we own or lease capacity on 11 satellites, which are a major component of our DISH TV services.
 See further information under Note 6 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K.